 Your experience should be the first thing an employer sees after your contact information and an objective or brief summary.
 It’s a good idea to jump right to experience because, in the field of data science, experience carries a lot of weight.

 When listing your experiences, list them chronologically from your current job or most recent job, back.
-List relevant experiences only.
+List relevant experience only.
 For each position you have held, organize the following pertinent information in this order:

-Bulleted list of your most noteworthy achievements and key responsibilities
+A bulleted list of your most noteworthy achievements and key responsibilities

 Contributing to open-source projects like GitHub to build your portfolio